makeabilitylab/physcomp/electronics/electricity-basics.md

 ### A hydraulic analogy

-In circuits, we often use hydraulic (and other) analogies to aid understanding.
+In circuits, we often use hydraulic analogies to aid understanding.
 For example, we can think of *voltage* as analogous to *water pressure* in a water plumbing system.
-An increase in water pressure provides more force to propel water molecules through the pipes.
-And water flows from high pressure (intake supply) to low pressure (out an open valve).
-Similarly, an increase in voltage provides more force to "push" electrons (from high electric potential to low electric potential) through a circuit.
-And, just as a wider water pipe can carry more water, so too can a thicker conductive wire carry more current.
+An increase in water pressure provides more force to propel water molecules through pipes.
+Water flows from **high pressure** (intake supply) to **low pressure** (out an open valve).
+Similarly, an increase in voltage provides more force to "push" electrons from **high** electric potential to **low** electric potential through a circuit.

+Just as a wider water pipe can carry more water, so too can a thicker conductive wire carry more current.
 Obstructions in the pipe—such as sand or, worse, clay—can slow the flow of water.
-Similarly, in circuits, we can insert resistors—which are electronic components with less displaceable electrons—to impede the flow of current.
+These obstructions are similar to resistors, which we can insert into circuits to impede the flow of current (resistors are electronic components with less displaceable electrons).

 |            | Electric                       | Hydraulic                                |
 |------------|--------------------------------|------------------------------------------|